 Take note of how much you bleed, when it happens, and how long it lasts.
 This information can provide important clues to help your doctor determine the cause of your bleeding.

 - your bleeding lasts more than 7 days in a row

 - you have pain in your lower abdomen or pelvis

 - severe or sudden headache

 - pain in your chest, groin, or leg — especially your calf

 - pain, weakness, or numbness in your arm or leg

 - sudden slurred speech

-Breakthrough bleeding on the pill is common, especially in the first few months of using the pill.
-It’s a bit of an inconvenience, but it’s not a sign that your pill isn’t working and it shouldn’t stop you from continuing to take the pill.
+Breakthrough bleeding on birth control is common, especially in the first few months.
+It’s a bit of an inconvenience, but it’s not a sign that your contraception isn’t working and it shouldn’t stop you from sticking with it.

-See your doctor if vaginal bleeding persists, if it’s accompanied by other symptoms, or if you missed a pill and think you may be pregnant.
+Contact your doctor if vaginal bleeding persists, if it’s accompanied by other symptoms, or if you think you may be pregnant.